xeneta/ratestask/README.md

 ## Service definition

-Imagine that for this service you need to receive and update big batches of new prices, ranging within tens of thousands of items, conforming to a similar format.
+Imagine that for this service you need to receive and insert big batches of new prices, ranging within tens of thousands of items, conforming to a similar format.
 Every batch of items needs to be processed together, either all items go in, or none of them does.